jkjamies/weatherApp/README.md

 ## Running This Project
-You will need to obtain your own api key for openweathermap and insert the value into the dead api key slot in the ApiRoutes.kt file located in the :core:network module.
+You will need to obtain your own api key for https://openweathermap.org/ and insert the value into the dead api key slot in the ApiRoutes.kt file located in the :core:network module.
 The one provided is dead and can no longer be used.